Travel vaccination insurance Asia backpacking

 The topic in brief and concise terms

-Statutory health insurance does not provide coverage in most Asian countries; therefore, a private international health insurance is essential for backpackers.
+Statutory health insurance offers no cover in most Asian countries; private travel health insurance is therefore essential for backpackers.

-A medically necessary repatriation from Asia can cost up to 250,000 euros, a risk that only good travel medical insurance covers.
+A medically necessary repatriation from Asia can cost up to 250,000 euros, a risk that only good travel health insurance covers.

 Quantifying health risks in Asia

-A backpacking trip through Asia exposes you to specific health risks that are rare in Europe.
-Diseases such as Hepatitis A and Typhoid are often transmitted through contaminated food or water.
-In some regions of Thailand and Vietnam, the risk of HIV is significant; there, the virus is one of the most common causes of death among people under 50 years old.
-Many backpackers also underestimate the risk of mosquito-borne diseases like Dengue fever.
-Careful preparation begins with understanding these dangers.
+Backpacking through Asia exposes you to specific health risks that are rare in Europe.
+Diseases such as hepatitis A and typhoid are often transmitted through contaminated food or water.
+In some regions of Thailand and Vietnam, the risk of HIV is significant; there, the virus is one of the leading causes of death among people under 50.
+Many backpackers also underestimate the risk of mosquito-borne diseases such as dengue fever.
+Careful preparation begins with understanding these risks.

-For a trip to Southeast Asia, the Robert Koch Institute recommends a series of vaccinations to protect against widespread diseases.
-Consultation with a tropical medicine specialist should take place at least six weeks before departure.
-The key vaccinations include:
+For a trip to South-East Asia, the Robert Koch Institute recommends a range of vaccinations to protect against widespread diseases.
+A consultation with a travel medicine specialist should take place at least six weeks before departure.
+The most important vaccinations include:

 • Hepatitis A and B (three injections)

-• Typhoid (one injection or three oral vaccinations)
+• Typhoid (one injection or three oral doses)

 • Rabies (three injections if at increased risk)

-The cost for a single vaccination ranges between 15 and 75 euros.
-A complete basic immunisation is the foundation for your health security.
-With these vaccinations, you lay the groundwork for reimbursement by your insurance.
+The cost of a single vaccination varies between 15 and 75 euros.
+A complete primary vaccination series is the basis for your health security.
+With these vaccinations, you lay the foundation for reimbursement by your insurance.

 Optimise the cost of travel vaccinations through insurance benefits

-The process usually operates through cost reimbursement: You initially pay for the vaccine and the doctor's fee yourself and submit the invoices to your insurance.
-An appropriate supplementary insurance can close remaining gaps.
-Careful examination of insurance benefits prior to vaccination is crucial for budget planning.
+The process usually works by reimbursement: you initially pay for the vaccine and medical consultation yourself and submit the invoices to your insurer.
+A suitable supplementary insurance can close any remaining gaps.
+Carefully checking your insurer's benefits before vaccination is crucial for budget planning.

 Understanding the scope of statutory health insurance

-The coverage provided by your statutory health insurance ends at the borders of the European Union and a few additional treaty countries.
-In popular backpacker destinations in Asia such as Thailand, Vietnam, or Indonesia, there is thus no entitlement to benefits.
-This means that every medical treatment, from a sprained ankle to an emergency operation, must be paid for entirely out of pocket.
-Even for short stays of just a few weeks, private insurance is absolutely necessary.
+The protection provided by your statutory health insurance ends at the borders of the European Union and a few other treaty countries.
+In popular backpacker destinations in Asia such as Thailand, Vietnam or Indonesia, you therefore have no entitlement to benefits.
+This means that any medical treatment, from a sprained ankle to emergency surgery, must be paid for entirely out of pocket.
+Even for short stays of just a few weeks, private cover is essential.

-Without private international health insurance, you take on an incalculable financial risk.
-This risk will be specifically quantified in the next section.
+Without private travel health insurance, you are exposing yourself to an incalculable financial risk.
+This risk is quantified in the next section.

-A medical emergency in Asia can quickly incur life-threatening costs.
-An air ambulance flight from Thailand to Germany can cost up to 250,000 euros.
-But even smaller incidents add up: in-patient treatment after an accident can quickly cost several thousand euros per day.
+A medical emergency in Asia can quickly lead to life-threatening costs.
+Medical repatriation in an air ambulance from Thailand to Germany can cost up to 250,000 euros.
+But even smaller incidents add up: inpatient treatment after an accident can quickly cost several thousand euros per day.
 These costs are not covered by statutory health insurance.
-A lack of coverage can thus mean the end of the travel and the start of heavy debt.
+A lack of cover can therefore mean the end of the trip and the start of significant debt.

-The only solution to eliminate this financial risk is a comprehensive travel health insurance.
+The only way to eliminate this financial risk is with comprehensive travel health insurance.

-Choosing the right international health insurance for long-term travel
+Choosing the right overseas health insurance for long-term travel

-For backpackers traveling in Asia for several months or up to five years, a special long-term international health insurance is essential.
-Standard travel insurance often only applies to trips up to 56 days.
+For backpackers who are travelling in Asia for several months or up to five years, a specialist long-term overseas medical insurance policy is essential.
+Standard travel insurance policies often only apply to trips of up to 56 days.
 A good policy for backpackers should definitely cover the following benefits:

-• Coverage in all visited countries (beware of exclusions for USA/Canada)
+• Cover in all countries visited (beware of exclusion of the USA/Canada)

-Some plans offer a €25 deductible per claim to reduce the premium.
-Such travel health insurance is the most important investment in your safety.
+Some plans offer an excess of €25 per claim to reduce the premium.
+Such a travel health insurance policy is the most important investment in your safety.
 However, choosing the right provider requires a close look at the details.

-Our expert tip: Always take out your international health insurance before you travel.
-An extension from abroad is often possible, but a new policy is usually not.
-Also check whether the insurance reimburses premiums on a pro-rata basis in the event of an early return.
-Make sure that sports such as diving or trekking are included in the coverage of your travel insurance.
-Comprehensive coverage gives you the freedom to enjoy your adventure worry-free.
+Our expert tip: always take out your international health insurance before you travel.
+An extension from abroad is often possible, but taking out a new policy usually is not.
+Also check whether the insurance refunds premiums on a pro rata basis if you return home early.
+Make sure that sports such as diving or trekking are also included in the cover provided by your travel insurance.
+Comprehensive protection gives you the freedom to enjoy your adventure without worry.

 FAQ

-How far in advance should I start with travel vaccinations for Asia?
+How far in advance should I start the travel vaccinations for Asia?

-You should visit a doctor or a tropical institute at least six to eight weeks before your departure.
-Some vaccinations, like hepatitis B or rabies, require multiple doses spaced several weeks apart to build full protection.
+You should consult a doctor or a travel medicine clinic at the latest six to eight weeks before your departure.
+Some vaccinations, such as hepatitis B or rabies, require several doses spaced several weeks apart in order to build up full protection.

-No. The protection of the German statutory health insurance only applies in the EU and in countries with which there is a social security agreement.
-In Asia, you will definitely need private overseas health insurance.
+No. Cover from the German statutory health insurance scheme only applies in the EU and in countries with which there is a social security agreement.
+In Asia, you definitely need private travel health insurance.

-What is the difference between a medically necessary and a reasonable repatriation?
+What is the difference between a medically necessary and an appropriate return transport?

-A 'medically necessary' repatriation occurs only if adequate treatment is not possible locally.
-A 'medically advisable' repatriation is covered if the chances of recovery are better at home.
-The latter is the significantly better clause in insurance terms.
+A 'medically necessary' repatriation is only carried out if adequate treatment on site is not possible.
+A 'medically advisable' repatriation is already covered if the chances of recovery at home are better.
+The latter is by far the better clause in insurance terms.

-Can I take out foreign health insurance if I'm already in Asia?
+Can I take out overseas health insurance if I am already in Asia?

-In most cases, it is not possible to obtain a qualification from abroad.
-Insurance must be taken out before the start of the journey.
-A few specialized providers offer this, often with waiting periods and at higher costs.
+In most cases, it is not possible to take out cover from abroad.
+The insurance must be taken out before departure.
+A few specialist providers make this possible, but often with waiting periods and at higher cost.

-Does the travel health insurance also cover costs caused by pandemics?
+Does travel health insurance also cover costs caused by pandemics?

-That depends on the specific tariff.
-Older contracts often exclude pandemics.
-Newer policies more frequently include clauses that at least cover medical treatment in case of an illness, such as COVID-19.
-Carefully review the terms and conditions.
+This depends on the specific tariff.
+Older policies often exclude pandemics.
+Newer policies more often include clauses that cover at least medical treatment in the event of an illness, for example COVID-19.
+Check the terms carefully.

 What happens if I extend my trip?

-Many long-term plans can be easily extended as long as you apply before the expiry of the original insurance period.
-Clarify the exact modalities for an extension with the insurer before finalising.
+Many long-term tariffs can be extended easily, provided you apply for this before the original insurance period expires.
+Clarify the exact terms for an extension with the insurer before taking out the policy.

 Subscribe to our newsletter